channelaccess/ca/Readme.md

 ## Compatibility

-Implements CA protocol specified in version 4.13 of the Channel Access Protocol Specification.
+Implements the CA protocol specified in version 4.13 of the Channel Access Protocol Specification.
 The CA protocol specification is distributed in the documents associated with each EPICS base release.
 For developer convenience a PDF of the current version is available in the [documents](docs) area of this project.